• CLASSIC IKITESURF

 .synopsis...

-followed by a 30.3 inch high over the canadian prairies sliding
+a 30.3 inch high pressure over the northern plains is retreating

 beyond 5nm from shore-